kevATin/AMRSN/cross_server_ideas.md

 * website shows vapor/nimbly main server uptime status
 * website shows player amount statistics (is this useful? https://altitudegame.com/genimg/playersToday.png )
 * if vapor server appears to be offline send an alert to certain people so we can shout at the nimbly guys
-* integration with other platforms? (steam, discord, whatsapp, telegram, sms?, email, matrix, etc)
+* integration with other platforms? (steam, discord, whatsapp, telegram, sms?, email, matrix, xmpp, irc, etc)
 * add those fancy website notifications
 * website needs to work on mobile
 * application to register custom URI on Linux, Windows, and macOS; altitude:IP:Port:[Password]:[special message that is sent to the main server upon connecting]